alexlampros/Pankey_case/README.md

 When we correlate these factors with overall satisfaction, we find that the Newness and Difficulty of the material in Pankey's courses do not play a significant role in overall satisfaction.
 ![correlation]()

+We perform **Cluster Analysis** on our reduced set of factors to segment our customers.

+## Conclusion

 ## Pankey's Origninal Questionnaire
 ![Alt text](https://github.com/alexlampros/Pankey_case/blob/main/pankey%20survey%201.png)